alekseyl/enum_ext/README.md

        request.t_status % {date: Time.now.to_s}  >> Delivered at: 05.02.2016

 If you need select status on form:

-        f.select :status, Request.t_statuses.invert.to_a
+       f.select :status, Request.t_statuses_options

-Works with ext_enum_sets, slicing t_enum_set from original set of enum values
+Works with ext_enum_sets, slicing t_enum_set from original set of enum values ( enum - status, set_name - delivery_set )

+       f.select :status, Request.t_delivery_set_statuses_options

+### Translate (translate_enum)

+Enum is translated using scope 'active_record.attributes.class_name_underscore.enum', or the given one:\

+       translate_enum :status, 'active_record.request.enum'

+Or it can be done with block either with translate or humanize:

+       translate_enum :status do
+         I18n.t( "active_record.request.enum.#{status}" )
+       end

+Also since we place by default enum translation in same place as enum name translation human_attribute_name is redefined so it will work fine in ActiveAdmin, but you need to add translation to locale.

 ### Enum to_i shortcut ( enum_i )